 - How to work with your CRO to create an adaptive, multi-part FiH study which suits your needs

 - Adding maximum value to your FiH protocol by answering key human pharmacology questions via flexible and optional study parts (e.g. food effect, DDI, formulation, posology, target engagement, gender/age effect, TQT assessment, Proof of Concept)

 - Additional considerations for FiH to patient multi-part studies

 - Considerations for budgeting

-Join this one-hour webinar to discover how an adaptive, multi-part First-in-Human (FiH) study can accelerate your early clinical development and inform key go/no-go decisions earlier in your clinical development program.
+During this one hour presentation, you will discover how an adaptive, multi-part, First-in-Human (FiH) study can accelerate your early clinical development and inform key go/no-go decisions earlier in your clinical development program.